 Continuous monitoring with Firefly

 In a multi-cloud environment, keeping track of all of your resources can be a challenge for DevOps engineers, especially when you need to make sure everything is ready for disaster recovery as well.
-Firefly simplifies this by providing a single, centralized dashboard that monitors across AWS, Azure, and GCP, making it easier to manage your entire cloud infrastructure from a single dashboard.
+Firefly simplifies multi cloud disaster recovery by providing a single, centralized dashboard that monitors across AWS, Azure, and GCP, making it easier to manage your entire cloud infrastructure from a single dashboard.

 The Firefly inventory gives you a clear view of all your cloud resources.
 Whether it's monitoring EC2 instances, IAM roles, or Google Cloud Storage, Firefly keeps track of your resource health, performance, and availability.